microsoft/PowerToys/doc/Interns/MyFirstCommit.md

 5. Open the "docs/interns/MyFirstCommit.md" document

 ## Branches ##
 In the Garage, we tend to follow a specific branching rules.
-We ask that you also follow that same rules.
-In a independent project we would have the following branches
+We ask that you also follow the same rules.
+In an independent project we would have the following branches:

-- master - Production branch that is typically the release version.
+- **master** - Production branch that is typically the release version.
 It is not updated until a new release is ready.
 It is updated from the **staging** branch
-- staging - internal and limited testing branch.
+- **staging** - internal and limited testing branch.
 This branch would be used by sponsors (like Clint) and internal testers to try out the application.
 This is updated somewhat frequently, might be once per week to daily as a release nears.
 It is updated from the **dev** branch
-- dev - your intern team sandbox and will update multiple times per day by all team members.
+- **dev** - your intern team sandbox and will update multiple times per day by all team members.
+For this task the **dev** branch will be **interns/dev**

 All of these branches should always build and work.
 There are times when **dev** may not work perfectly but **dev** should not be pulled into **staging** without adequate testing.

 ## Submitting Codes (Commits and Pull Requests)
-For our purposes, PowerToys uses a **master** branch for it's production release and we are not going to touch that during this hackathon.
+For our purposes, PowerToys uses **master** as a "dev" branch and uses **stable** for it's production release branch but we are not going to touch that during this hackathon.
 We have created a branch called **interns/dev** as your **dev** branch equivalent.
-Assume wherever we mention **dev** branch below we mean **interns/dev**
+Assume wherever we mention **dev** branch below we mean **interns/dev**.
+All the work you do over the next two weeks will be based on the i**nterns/dev** branch and should never be on the main root.

 Steps to be followed when adding code to a repository:

-1. Create a new branch off the dev branch.
+1. Create a new branch based on the dev branch.
-	1. This branch should always be identified as yours with the naming convention **users/*alias*/*branchname*** where:
+	1. This branch should always be identified as yours with the naming convention **interns/users/alias/branchname** where:
-		1. users is a literal constant
+		1. **interns/users** is a literal constant
-		2. alias is your github alias like "markAtMicrosoft"
+		2. **alias** is your github alias like "markAtMicrosoft"
-		3. branchname should reflect what you are doing.
+		3. **branchname** should reflect what you are doing.
 Should be all lower case.
 Should use "-" seperators.
 			1. eg. users/markAtMicrosoft/first-commit
 2. Make sure your IDE (Visual Studio in our case) is using a local version of that branch by doing a checkout of the branch in Git Bash or Visual Studio (VS) Team Explorer.
 3. Make your changes